 If any verse served as a focal point of the Bible, Eph 2,8-10 would

-certainly be in the running, along with Mat 6-10 that also converges on the
+certainly be in the running, along with Mat 6-10.
+Much of what the Church believes about

 the grace of God is false, and the vast majority of their grace doctrines

 came from the writings of Paul.
-Peter said about Paul’s writings,
+Peter said this about Paul’s writings:

 “Regard the patience of our Lord as salvation; just as also our beloved